crissxross/dotfiles/README.md

 - Git (config and SSH)
 - Raycast (turn off Spotlight shortcut and use for Raycast)

-### Brewfile TODO
+### Mac apps & Brewfile TODO
-- Uninstall some of the preinstalled Apple software - e.g. Garageband, iMovie, Pages
+- Uninstall some of the preinstalled Apple software - e.g. Garageband, iMovie, Pages, Numbers
 - Make sure those apps are removed from Brewfile too